INTERNATIONAL

 c.

-information within the period provided under Article 12(9)” box.
+additional documents or information within the period provided under Article

 2.